frosenberg/frosenberg.github.com/_posts/2014-08-08-docker-boot2docker-and-dns-resolution-of-containers.md

   1. Run docker containers from your dev machine and have seamless access to all container using their IPs.
   2. Enable DNS capabilities for all containers and being able to resolve them from your dev machine.
   3. Ensure that this will also work if you have to use a corporate VPN client (like Cisco AnyConnect).
-  4. Being able to quickly set this up and tear it down with a simple script.
+  4. Being able to quickly set this up and tear it down with a [simple script](https://github.com/frosenberg/docker-dns-scripts).
+Even though I provide a script (at the end), I highly suggest to go through this manually to understand the details.

 ---------------------------------------